Rod has over 40 years experience

 and professional sectors.
 A founder partner of RhysJones Consultants

-in 1976, he has particular expertise in construction, engineering and e-commerce.
+in 1976, he has particular expertise in construction, engineering and technology.

-A member of the Chartered Institute of Marketing, Rod has worked
+A member of the Chartered Institute of Marketing and Fellow of the Royal Geographic Society, Rod has worked

 on many projects in the UK and overseas, particularly in market

 research, analysis and strategy formulation.
 He also has experience

 in marketing communications, including the production of marketing